JasonDude16/Coursera-Data-Science-Specialization/3-  Getting and Cleaning Data/Human-Activity-Recognition-Project/README.md

 # Human-Activity-Recognition-Project

+You can view my brief analysis of this data by opeing the [Codebook.md](Codebook.md) file.

 This repository contains a folder called UCI HAR Dataset, a run_analysis.R script, a CodeBook.md file, and a Human-Activity-Recognition-Project.Rproj file (and of course this README.md file).

 The UCI HAR Dataset folder contains data and .txt files that provide detailed information about the data files.